xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-03-arm-none-eabi-gcc-v9-3-1-1-1-released.md

 Binaries for **Windows**, **macOS** and **GNU/Linux** are provided.

-The binaries were built using
+The binaries were built using the
 [xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of build environments based on slightly older distributions, that should be compatible with most recent systems.